Determinantal Point Processes for Coresets: Implementation

 while constraining $\ma{K}$ to be a valid marginal kernel, \ie: SDP with $0\preceq\ma{K}\preceq 1$, 5/~sample a DPP with kernel $\ma{K}$.
-On our way to derive a practical algorithm with a linear complexity in $N$, many obstacles stand before us: there is no known polynomial algorithm to compute all $\sigma_i$ in the general setting, solving exactly the minimization problem of step 4 under eigenvalue constraint is involved, and sampling from this engineered ideal $\ma{K}$ costs $\mathcal{O}(N^3)$ number of operations (see Algorithm~1 of~\citet{kulesza_determinantal_2012}: it necessitates a full diagonalization of $\ma{K}$).
+On our way to derive a practical algorithm with a linear complexity in $n$, many obstacles stand before us: there is no known polynomial algorithm to compute all $\sigma_i$ in the general setting, solving exactly the minimization problem of step 4 under eigenvalue constraint remains open, and sampling from this engineered ideal $\ma{K}$ costs $\mathcal{O}(n^3)$ number of operations (see Algorithm~1 of~\citet{kulesza_determinantal_2012}: it necessitates a full diagonalization of $\ma{K}$).
 Designing a linear-time algorithm that provably verifies under a controlled error the conditions of our previous theorems is out-of-scope of this paper.
-In the following, we prefer to first recall the intuitions behind the construction of a good kernel, and then discuss the choice of kernel we advocate: a Gaussian kernel and a Vandermonde-based kernel.
+In the following, we prefer to first recall the intuitions behind the construction of a good kernel, and then discuss two choices of kernel we advocate: a Gaussian kernel and a Vandermonde-based kernel.